 There are differences in what we are proud of and whether we perceive each other as superficial and a bit over-enthusiastic, or quieter and reflective.
 You may find that your Swedish colleagues accept authority to a greater or lesser degree than in your home country.

-In Sweden, it is important that you arrive on time, love meetings, and take part in coffee breaks (fika) with colleagues at the workplace.
+In Sweden, it is important that you arrive on time, enjoy meetings, and take part in coffee breaks (fika) with colleagues at the workplace.

 Equality is also important for Swedes.
 It is normal for Swedish fathers to take parental leave.
 Parents can divide up 480 days of paid parental leave between themselves.